sunfishcode/wasm-reference-manual/WebAssembly.md

 > ["Truncate"] describes the rounding method used here; the fractional part of the value is discarded, effectively rounding to the nearest integer toward zero.

+> This instruction corresponds to what is called `chop` in other languages.

 ["Truncate"]: https://en.wikipedia.org/wiki/Truncation

 #### Floating-Point Nearest Integer